Last updated on June 29th, 2019 at 11:41 am

 I can understand a blogger’s desire to have their sidebar visible on mobile view, I really can.
 That’s why our designs keep the sidebar visible as long as the screen size makes this possible and the content is still comfortably readable.

 If your content is great and your visitors want to know more about you, they’ll check out your menu links or take the time to scroll down to your sidebar at the bottom of the page.
 People don’t mind scrolling now days.
 It’s the way we view content on small screens.

 If you aren’t already on the responsive bandwagon, keep this in mind when you upgrade your site design.
 Which you should do really soon!
-The Google algorithm has been out for almost a year and it will probably only get more restrictive, not less.
+The Google algorithm has been out since 2015 and it will probably only get more restrictive, not less.